-Canola plants grow from 3-5 feet in height and produce tiny brownish-black seeds that are crushed to release their oils.
+Canola plants grow from 3-5 feet (1 to 1.5 m.) in height and produce tiny brownish-black seeds that are crushed to release their oils.
 Canola also blossoms with a profusion of small, yellow flowers that brighten up the garden at a time when few plants are in bloom.

 On commercial farms, winter cover crops of canola seeded in early September produce the most growth and ground cover and amass the most nitrogen in the aboveground biomass and may be combined with other cover crops such as lentils.
 Canola, a broadleaf plant, does a better job than wheat in protecting the soil from erosion since the leaves die off during the winter but the crown stays alive in a dormant state.

 Canola is available in both winter and spring varieties.
 Spring canola is planted in March and winter canola is planted in the fall and over winters.